Hacker0x01/hai-on-hackerone/.github/pull_request_template.md

 Example:

-_"This MR is linked to issue X. I choose to split up issue X in 3 parts, because ..."_
+_"This MR is linked to issue X. I chose to split up issue X in 3 parts, because ..."_

 ### 🧪 Test Plan